CyberCat-Institute/CyberCat-Institute.github.io/_posts/2022-06-24-a-software-engine-for-game-theoretic-modelling-part-2.md

 ## Introduction

-Some time ago, in a [previous blog post](https://statebox.org/blog/compositional-game-engine/), we introduced our software engine for game theoretic modelling.
-In this post, we expand more on how to apply the engine to use cases relevant for the Ethereum ecosystem.
+Some time ago, in a [previous blog post](https://blog.20squares.xyz/open-games-repost/), we introduced our software engine for game theoretic modelling.[^] In this post, we expand more on how to apply the engine to use cases relevant for the Ethereum ecosystem.
 We will consider an analysis of a simplified staking protocol.
 Our focus will be on compositionality – what this means from the perspective of representing protocols and from the perspective of analyzing protocols.

 We end with an outlook on the further development of the engine, what its current limitations are and how we work on overcoming them.